HKUST-CSIT5970-25S/assignment-1-honeysuckle-aj/README.md

     > Region: US East (N. Virginia).
 Use `Ubuntu Server 22.04 LTS (HVM)` as AMI.
 Note: Use private IP address when using iPerf within the same region.
 You'll need iPerf for measuring TCP bandwidth and Ping for measuring Round-Trip time.

 2. (1 mark) What about the network performance for instances deployed in different regions?
 In order to answer this question, you need to complete the following table.

+    > Answer: The network performances between the instances within the same region are better than those in different regions.

     | Connection                | TCP b/w        | RTT (ms)<br />min/avg/max/mdev(50 times) |
     | ------------------------- | -------------- | ---------------------------------------- |